 Spinal cord injuries often begin with a blow that fractures or dislocates a person’s vertebrae, the bone disks that make up the spine.
 Most injuries do not sever the spinal cord, but instead cause damage when pieces of vertebrae tear into cord tissue or press down on the nerves.
 Spinal cord injuries can result in complete or partial paralysis, paraplegia or quadriplegia.

-If you or a family member have suffering a serious spinal cord injury, please contact us today at email@example.com or call any one of our offices across Connecticut:
+If you or a family member have suffering a serious spinal cord injury, please contact us today at firstname.lastname@example.org or call one of our telephone numbers in the following towns to find out how we can help you:

 Dedicated Connecticut Spinal Cord Injury Lawyers